AlexsLemonade/OpenScPCA-analysis/docs/contributing-to-analyses/working-with-git/staying-in-sync-with-upstream.md

 1. Before making any changes locally, you will need to "pull" the synced changes from GitHub to your local computer.

     In GitKraken, you will see two versions of the `main` branch in the branch graph.

-    One will contain a computer icon, indicating that is the copy of the branch on your local computer.
+    One will contain a computer icon.
+    This is the copy of the branch on your local computer.

-    The other will contain your GitHub avatar, indicating that is the copy of the branch on GitHub.
+    The other will contain your GitHub avatar.
+    This is the copy of the branch on GitHub.

     Double-click on the remote `main` (GitHub avatar) and GitKraken will notify you that a local `main` already exists.
     Click the button that says `Reset Local to Here`.